josephryan/RyanLab/TEST/README.md

 ### 1.2 _Rationale_

 Over evolutionary time, many marine organisms have transitioned their home ranges to and from the deep sea despite the tremendous differences between these two habitats.
-Such habitat shifts required dramatic genetic and physiological changes to these animal lineages over time.
-Comparisons of sequences in an accurate phylogenetic framework will lead to identification of some of the most important genetic changes that drove these transitions.
+Such habitat shifts required dramatic genetic and physiological changes to these animal lineages.
+Comparisons of sequences in an accurate phylogenetic framework will lead to identification of the genetic changes that drove these transitions.

 ### 1.3 _Objectives_

 The overall objective is to construct an accurate phylogeny of the relationships within Ctenophora and identify the genetic events that underlie physiological tolerances and adaptations to the unique challenges of the deep sea.
-Specifically, we aim to estimate a species phylogeny for 35 ctenophore species using transcriptome data using both concatenation- and coalescent-based species tree estimation approaches.
-We will generate a dataset of orthologous loci and use these data to infer species relationships and test for signals of convergence associated with depth in gene sequences.
+Specifically, we aim to estimate a species phylogeny for 35 ctenophore species using transcriptome data and concatenation- and coalescent-based species tree estimation approaches.
+We will generate a dataset of orthologous loci with which to infer species relationships and test for signals of convergence associated with depth in gene sequences.
 We will also perform ancestral state reconstructions to identify depth transitions and test for evidence of positive selection on these nodes.

 ## 2 STUDY DESIGN AND ENDPOINTS